-In summer term 2022, 94% of Y1 pupils passed the phonics screening check.
+In summer term 2024, 100% of Y1 pupils passed the phonics screening check.
 All of the pupil premium group passed the check.
+Attainment in phonics is secure; 100% of pupils passed in 2023 as well.

 The attainment gap in maths and writing between disadvantaged pupils and pupils that do not receive the additional funding will decrease.